Understand more about composting toilets

 Moisture

 Without moisture, the composting process can slow down and ultimately stall.
-The heat that might be generated will also cause evaporation, so periodically check whether your compost bin/pile is too dry and add water if needed.
+The heat that might be generated will also cause evaporation, so periodically check whether your compost bin/pile is too dry and add water if needed (or pour some urine onto it).

 Conversely, too much water can force the air out of all the gaps and turn the process anaerobic.
 To counteract this, ensure your compost bin/heap has good drainage.